Small-town businesses in the 1960s operated on a currency we’ve mostly abandoned: knowing your customers by name.

 Why It’s On This List: J.C.
 Penney occupied downtown real estate and acted like a community member, not just a chain competing with local businesses.

-9. Local Hardware Store
+9. True Value Hardware Store

 The owner knew exactly which screw would fix your screen door.

-These independently owned shops had sawdust on the floor and everything organized just so.
+True Value shops had sawdust on the floor and everything organized just so.

 The system was built on trust.